 My prayer life has been pretty robust.
 Most mornings I’m up before 5am.
 With a fresh cup of coffee (I take mine with heavy cream – so decadent), I head to the couch and start running through my stack of materials: The Bible, the rosary (on its own, substituted with the Divine Mercy chaplet or a combination of the two), and then whatever religious book I’m reading at the moment.

-I’ve been consistent with this nearly every day for two months.
+I’ve been consistent with this nearly every day for many months.

 My life has been transformed.
 My faith has meaning to it that I didn’t even expect it would.
 I understand things about my faith that I wouldn’t or couldn’t have otherwise.
 In the Catholic tradition, you hear things like “meditating on the mysteries.”
 But it might be hard to understand what that’s really like.
 Now I know.